sokil/FrontendBundle/README.md

 ### Service container

-Container is a registry to build and get already built servies.
+Container is a registry to build and get already built services.
 Service definition is just an object with methods to build service instances, where `this`  refers to `Container` instance:

 ```javascript
 AcmeServiceDefinition = {